 Erode district reports 117 cases

-Erode district on Monday reported 117 new cases taking the total cases to 1,00,811.
-While 103 persons were discharged, 1,405 persons continue to be under treatment.
+Erode district on Monday reported 117 COVID-19 positive cases.
+As per the bulletin, all cases were indigenous and the district has 1,221 active cases as on Monday.

-Salem district reported 65 positive cases and one death.
-According to health officials, 40 cases were indigenous and seven cases were reported in Salem Corporation limits.
+Salem district reported 64 cases.
+According to health officials, 31 cases were indigenous and nine cases were reported in Salem Corporation limits.

-In Namakkal, 46 cases and two deaths were reported.
+In Namakkal, 50 cases were reported.
 As per bulletin, all cases were indigenous.
-In Krishnagiri, 33 indigenous cases were reported.
-In Dharmapuri, 29 cases and one death were reported.
+Krishnagiri district reported 33 cases and Dharmapuri 39 cases and two deaths.

 More In Coimbatore